pip-install-python/pip-docs/docs/dash_summernote/dash_summernote.md

 ### Introduction

-This is an example of a full event calendar with all views: `listWeek`,`timeGridDay`,`timeGridWeek`,`dayGridMonth`.
-You can add events to your calendar with `Clicking` on a day wich will pop open a modal form for you to enter content for a new event.
+This is an example of a rich text editor summernote component.
+You can add text to your summernote and see the response of the content.

 .. exec::docs.dash_summernote.introduction